Cyb3r6host/Python/README.md

-# Python
+# Python Scripts for University
-Some python scripts
+This repo contains some python scripts for a University Project